Pride (In the Name of Love)

 "Pride (In the Name of Love)" is a song by Irish rock band U2.
 It is the second track on the band's 1984 album, The Unforgettable Fire, and was released as its lead single in September 1984.
 The song was produced by Brian Eno and Daniel Lanois.
-Written about the American civil rights leader Martin Luther King Jr., "Pride" received mixed critical reviews at the time, but it was a major commercial success for U2 and has since become one of their most popular songs.
+Written about the civil rights leader Martin Luther King Jr., "Pride" received mixed critical reviews at the time, but it was a major commercial success for U2 and has since become one of their most popular songs, as well as being re-evaluated positively by many as one of the greatest popular rock songs of all time.
 It appeared on the band's compilation albums The Best of 1980–1990 and U218 Singles and was reworked and re-recorded for Songs of Surrender (2023).

 In 2004, Rolling Stone ranked it 378th on its list of "The 500 Greatest Songs of All Time".
 The song was included on The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll list.